zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	&= \bm{E_0}(\bm{r}, 0) + \sum\_{n = 1}^{\infin} 2 \thinspace \mathcal{Re} \big\lbrace \bm{E_n}(\bm{r}, \omega_n) e^{i \omega_n t} \big\rbrace.
 \end{aligned}
 $$

+Intuitively, the sinusoids produce an equivalent amount of vibration regardless of the sign of their frequency.

 What happens when we Fourier transform a periodic function?
 Combining Equations 2.1 and 2.7,